jamescowling/cronvex/README.md

 # Cronvex

+// XXX change now that we're using the new crons component

 Send http requests on a periodic schedule.

 This is an implementation of a http webhook-calling cron service running on